Newburgh, New York: Geography

 Newburgh is situated in the Northeastern United States, in Downstate New York's Hudson Valley region.
 It is located within Orange County bordering the Hudson River on the west bank.
 The town of Newburgh borders the city to the north and west, and the town of New Windsor borders the south.

 Adjacent to Newburgh, the land rises at first sharply to a bluff, where many historic structures are located, offering sweeping views of the Hudson Highlands to the south; Mount Beacon to the east and the Newburgh—Beacon Bridge to the north; then more gradually to a relatively level western half.
 There are some notable hills in outlying areas such as the Washington Heights section in southeast Newburgh and Mount St. Mary's at the northeast.
 The lowest elevation in the city is at sea level along the river; the highest is roughly 690 feet (210 m) on Snake Hill along the city's boundary with the town of New Windsor.

 According to the United States Census Bureau, the city is located at the following coordinates: (41.503193, −74.019636).
 According to the U.S. Census Bureau, Newburgh has a total area of 12.4 km2, of which 9.9 km2 is land and 2.5 km2 (20.08%) is water.
 Newburgh makes up a part of the Kiryas Joel-Poughkeepsie-Newburgh metropolitan area, which is a part of the larger New York metropolitan area.

 Climate

-Typical to Downstate New York, the city of Newburgh lies in the transitional zone between humid subtropical and humid continental climates under the Köppen climate classification.
+The city of Newburgh lies in the transitional zone between humid subtropical and humid continental climates under the Köppen climate classification.

 Annually, according to Sperling's BestPlaces, the city receives an average of 191 sunny days.
 Winters are cold and damp, and the city of Newburgh may receive up to 36.8 inches (934.72 mm) of snowfall.
 The months of January and February are the coldest months of the year with an average low of 18 degrees Fahrenheit or -7.7 Celsius.
 February is also the driest month.
 Summers tend to be hot and humid, with an average high of 84 °F (28.8 °C) in July.
 June, August, and September are the most comfortable months according to Sperling's BestPlaces.
 Newburgh receives approximately 47 inches (1,193.8 mm) of rainfall annually.